Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 Carbohydrates give cats a jolt of energy in a form that is highly digestible by the body.

-- If you feed your cat uncooked legumes and soybeans, you need to be mindful that the carbohydrates they contain may be paired with many other anti-nutritional elements that may harm your cat.
+- Suppose you feed your cat uncooked legumes and soybeans.
+In that case, you must be mindful that their carbohydrates may be paired with other anti-nutritional compounds that could harm your cat.

 - Healthful carbs to consider adding to your DIY pet food may be: